ChimeraTK/DeviceAccess-OpcUaBackend/README.md

 For manual catalog creation the mapping parameter `rootNode` can be used to prepend a root directory name to the entries in the given map file.
 If e.g. one wants to use a single map file for different servers, that differ in the root folder name this feature can be used.
-Consider a the variable `serverA/test` of a first server and `serverB/test` of a second server.
+Consider variable `serverA/test` of a server and `serverB/test` of another server.
 In that case a common map file can be used mapping `test` and the parameter `rootNode=serverA` and `rootNode=serverB` can be used as mapping parameter.

 ## Map file based catalog creation